Example scenario Ports & Marine Construction — quay wall and dolphin inspection

 In fresh and salt water, harbours, rivers, lakes, basins and industrial facilities — as long as water access is available.
 ROV missions are usually permitted even in protected areas and sensitive conservation contexts because the deployment is non-contact.

 Yes — that is the central advantage over conventional diver deployments.
 Every initial survey is archived with method protocol and route.
-The follow-up inspection can reproduce the exact same path.
+The follow-up inspection can reproduce the same path.

 Similar project?
 Tell us in the briefing which deliverables you need.